 A PURPLE BOT IS BORN

-Five years ago Amazon unveiled what many thought would totally disrupt the last mile delivery marketplace; the remote controlled drone.
+Five years ago Amazon unveiled what many thought would totally disrupt the last-mile delivery marketplace; the remote-controlled drone.
 Today there are 110,000 commercial drones operating in U.S. airspace, a number that will quadruple over the next four years.
-However, these mechanical marvels of technology, unmanned aerial vehicles (UAVs), have not had the impact that was anticipated on the last mile delivery market.
-According to Amazon, they have not given up on the use of drones to delivery packages in under 30 minutes, they are just moving more slowly.
+However, these mechanical marvels of technology, unmanned aerial vehicles (UAVs), have not had the impact that was anticipated on the last-mile delivery market.
+According to Amazon, they have not given up on the use of drones to deliver packages in under 30 minutes, they are just moving more slowly.

 Amazon is not alone in this space.
 United Parcel Service tested launching a drone from a delivery truck that was covering a rural route in Florida.
 DHL Express, the German delivery company, tested the use of drones to deliver medicine from Tanzania to an island in Lake Victoria.
 Frank Appel, the CEO of DHL’s parent company, Deutsche Post AG, said “over the next couple of years” drones will remain a niche vehicle and not widely used.
 He said a big obstacle is battery life.
 Analysts say it will take years for the Federal Aviation Administration to write all the rules to allow widespread drone deliveries.